-- Urban issues and challenges (change in cities and migration) - The changing world (development and globalisation) - The challenge of resource management (water and energy)
+- Urban issues and challenges (NEE City Rio and UK city Bristol) - The changing world (development.
+Nigeria and the UK economy) - The challenge of resource management and Water

 Style of Assessment - 1 hour 30 minutes exam.

 Paper 3: Geographical applications 30% of the full course